 III.3 Conference Material Approval

 Members of the ePIC Collaboration who have been selected or directly invited for a presentation of ePIC Results are required to follow the approval process described in these guidelines.
 This encompasses all invited and contributed ePIC Conference Presentations, covering abstracts, posters, and oral presentation slides referred later in the policy as conference materials.
-Conference proceedings approval is oversight and managed by the Publication Committee.
+Conference proceedings approval is overseen and managed by the Publication Committee.

 The conference materials should include the name of the presenter and the designation 'for the ePIC Collaboration' to denote affiliation.